careerbuilder/DataScienceAPIDocumentation/JobRecommendationService.md

 The service supports `GET` and `POST` requests to: https://api.careerbuilder.com/consumer/recommendations/wants.

-Version 2.0 is available and provide same response than platform endpoint Request is the same model
+Version 2.0 is available
+This v2 will trigger a jobsearch v4 based on the given parameters and provide same response than platform endpoint.
+Request is the same model

 OAUTH credentials are **required** and Documentation for CareerBuilder authentication is provided [here](https://apimanagement.cbplatform.link/#/oauth/faq) by the Platform Software team.